Multilingual Pixel Representations for Translation and Effective Cross-lingual Transfer: Our approach

 \subsection{Encoding text with pixels}

-Rendering text within an image for text processing bypasses many of the vocabulary challenges posed by multilingual modelling.
-Pixel-based representations have the advantage of having no predetermined static vocabularies, no exploding embedding matrix parameters, and complete parameter sharing across similar word forms at a sub-character level, regardless of their underlying Unicode or byte structure.
-They also accomplish this without increasing sequence length as significantly as with character- or byte-based approaches.

 \autoref{fig:rendering-text} demonstrates the rendering process and resulting Transformer inputs.
-We render text using the PangoCairo library\footnote{\url{https://docs.gtk.org/PangoCairo}}\textsuperscript{,}\footnote{PangoCairo provides greater flexibility than alternatives such as PyGame by supporting fallback fonts per character.
-This is necessary not only for code-mixing but to support common Latin entities or urls within non-Latin scripts.} following \citet{rust-etal-2023-pixel} with a font size of 10pt at 120 DPI, which was chosen to fit the wide variety of scripts and diacritics in our experimental data into images of height $32px$.
-We tokenize sentence-level images into fixed-size image tokens with $h{=}32$, $w{=}32$, and stride $s{=}16$, which results in \circa4 Latin characters per token.
-We use the Google Noto Sans fonts collection which covers the majority of Unicode codepoints.\footnote{See \url{https://notofonts.github.io/overview} for the Noto fonts and their Unicode coverage.} No preprocessing is applied before rendering.
+We render text using the PangoCairo library\footnote{\url{https://docs.gtk.org/PangoCairo}}\textsuperscript{,}\footnote{PangoCairo provides greater flexibility than alternatives such as PyGame, used in previous work, by supporting fallback fonts at the character level.
+This is necessary not only for code-mixing but to support common occurrences such as non-transliterated entities within non-Latin scripts.} following \citet{rust-etal-2023-pixel} with a font size of 10pt at 120 DPI.
+We tokenize sentence-level images into fixed-size image tokens with $h{=}24$, $w{=}24$, and stride $s{=}12$, which results in \circa3 Latin characters per token.
+The height was chosen to fit the wide variety of scripts and diacritics in our experimental data with a fixed font size.
+We use the Google Noto Sans fonts collection which covers the majority of Unicode codepoints.\footnote{See \url{https://notofonts.github.io/overview} for the Noto fonts and their Unicode coverage.} Further discussion on rendering parameter choices is found in \autoref{app:rendering-discussion}.
+No preprocessing is applied before rendering.
+We train many-to-one multilingual models with pixel representations on the source side, and generate discrete subword tokens as the target as below.\looseness=-1